TERMS AND CONDITIONS

 9.6 All amounts due under the Contract shall be paid in full without any set- off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).

 9.7 If the actual amount of assets tested at the point of works being undertaken is greater than 20% less than the assets quoted, then PTS Compliance reserves the right to charge at standard published pricing or original quoted number of assets, whichever is the lesser.
+If once the works are completed; the total number of assets exceeds the quoted amount then these will be charged at our standard prices over and above the quoted total.

 9.8 Late payments will attract a standard £40 administration charge and the ‘standard interest’ as per the Late Payment of Commercial Debts (Interest) Act 1998.
 This is currently set at 8% above the Bank of England base rate.
 Failure to pay both invoices within the following 7 days will result in immediate proceedings where additional charges will be added.